givingjar/filing-cabinet/files/nonprofit-interview-questions.md

 ## Questions for Giving Jar

+These questions may be useful to more than just Giving Jar, but their purpose is to gain a deeper insight into how nonprofits operate and how Giving Jar can help.

 1. How did you get involved with the nonprofit?
-3. What are the limiting factors of a strong online presence for nonprofits?
+2. What are the limiting factors of a strong online presence for nonprofits?
+3. What are the typical ways you spread the word about your nonprofit?
 4. What percentage of funding does the nonprofit receive from grants?
 5. Who are some other nonprofits who may be interested in an interview?
 6. How can a company like Giving Jar make nonprofits easier to discover?